Johannes Lingelbach

-Johannes (or Johann) Lingelbach (1622–1674) was a Dutch Golden Age painter, associated with the second generation of Bambocciate, a group of genre painters working in Rome from 1625–1700.
+Johannes (or Johann) Lingelbach (1622– 3 November 1674) was a Dutch Golden Age painter, associated with the second generation of Bambocciate, a group of genre painters working in Rome from 1625–1700.

 Biography

-Lingelbach was born in Frankfurt, the son of David Lingelbach, a German technician, who in 1637 settled in Amsterdam with his wife and children.
-In 1638 the father hired and later established a labyrinth in the Jordaan.
-He furnished it with machines, that could move or play music and depicting biblical or mythological scenes.
-Lingelbach lived in Paris between 1642 and 1644, before returning to Amsterdam for several years.
-He moved to Rome in 1650 and lived there for six years before again returning to Amsterdam, where he remained and worked as painter for the rest of his life.
-Who instructed him is not known, but he may have been a pupil of Philips Wouwerman, as his works show an influence from Wouwerman's landscapes.
-Around 1662 Lingelbach lived in Reestraat, a small street near Prinsengracht; he became a close friend of Jurriaen Ovens.
+Lingelbach was born in Frankfurt as the son of David Lingelbach, a German innkeeper, who settled in Amsterdam with his wife and children in 1636 but remarried twice.
+In 1638 the father hired a labyrinth at Prinsengracht and started a new one at Rozengracht in 1646.
+Together with his son Philip he furnished the garden with an astronomical clock and machines, that could move or play music and depicting biblical or mythological scenes.

+Johannes lived in Paris between 1642 and 1644, and moved to Lyon, Genoa and Rome where he collaborated with several Bentvueghels located near Piazza di Spagna before returning to Amsterdam in June 1650.
+In 1653 he married and his children were baptized in the Lutheran church.
+Initially he lived in or next to the labyrinth (and opposite of Rembrandt and Jan Abrahamsz. van Beerstraten) but in 1662 Lingelbach bought a house at Reestraat, now part of Hotel Pulitzer.
+He was friendly with Karel Dujardin, Jurriaen Ovens and Joan Huydecoper II living at Lauriergracht.

+Style

+Who instructed him is not known, but he may have been a pupil of Philips Wouwerman as his works show an influence from Wouwerman's landscapes.
 Lingelbach's skill in painting genre figures is no less accomplished in his depictions of architectural and natural objects.
-He was often invited to paint the figures and animals within other artists landscape pieces, such as the Dutch master landscape painter, Meindert Hobbema and Jan van der Heyden.
-His study of architectural forms came from observing the paintings of another Bamboccianti, Viviano Codazzi, an Architectural Vedutisti, or view painter.
+He was often invited to paint the figures and animals within other artists landscape pieces, such as the Dutch master landscape painter, Beerstraten, Meindert Hobbema and Jan van der Heyden.
+His study of architectural forms came from observing the paintings of another Bamboccianti, Viviano Codazzi, an architectural Vedutisti, or view painter.
+Lingelbach’s forms were accomplished in there effects of light and spatial accuracy, but much freer than that of Codazzi.